raspberrypilearning/astropi-2-animation/en/step_4.md

 + Have you got commas on the end of each line of your image list?
 + Are you missing any square brackets at the beginning and end of your image list? `[ ]`

 --- /collapse ---

+--- collapse ---
+---
+title: My image isn't changing
+---

+Have you called both images in turn, or are they both `image`?

+--- /collapse ---